Madeleine Bunting: The Model Occupation

 Her first book The Model Occupation: The Channel Islands under German Rule, published in 1995, was praised as "thoroughly unflinching, fair-minded, humane and sensitive" (Paul Johnson, Evening Standard).
-Another review by the historian Norman Stone said, "Bunting is a superb chronicler of what happened.. if you want a classic example of the dilemmas of Resistance, here it is."
+Another review by the historian Norman Stone said: "Bunting is a superb chronicler of what happened... if you want a classic example of the dilemmas of Resistance, here it is."
 Yet the book was also highly controversial in that the author accused the islanders of passive collaboration with German occupying forces, implying that officials "helped identify Jews" for deportation to their deaths, which constituted a "shameful wartime past".
-Historian Hazel R. Knowles Smith has described Bunting’s research as “just plain wrong,” while X writes that it is “impossible to overstate” the outrage caused by Bunting’s allegations.
+Historian Hazel R. Knowles Smith has described Bunting's research as "just plain wrong", while X writes that it is "impossible to overstate" the outrage caused by Bunting's allegations.

-Bunting repeated these claims in an article for the Guardian in January 2004 when the book was republished, stating, "My book The Model Occupation played a modest part in the process, stirring up furious controversy on the islands.”
+Bunting repeated these claims in an article for The Guardian in January 2004 when the book was republished, stating: "My book The Model Occupation played a modest part in the process, stirring up furious controversy on the islands."

 The Plot

-The Plot was published by Granta in 2009.
-The book traces how humans have used one acre of land on the edge of the North York moors over thousands of years right up to the present day including her own family's use of the land.
+The Plot was published by Granta Books in 2009.
+The book traces how humans have used one acre of land on the edge of the North York moors over thousands of years right up to the present day, including her own family's use of the land.
 It is partly an account of the War Memorial Chapel her father built on the acre as well as a history of an area of great natural beauty and rich history.
-It was shortlisted for the Royal Society of Literature's Ondaatje Prize 2010 and won the Portico Prize.
+The book was shortlisted for the Royal Society of Literature's Ondaatje Prize in 2010 and won the Portico Prize.

-Other Books
+Other books

-In 2004, she published Willing Slaves, an analysis of the role of overwork in British culture.
+In 2004, Bunting published Willing Slaves, an analysis of the role of overwork in British culture.

-In 2016 she published Love Of Country: A Hebridean Journey, published in 2016, concerning the relationship between England and Scotland through the prism of a series of journeys through the Hebrides.
-It was the Radio Four Book of the Week and was widely praised in reviews including in The New Statesman, The Scotsman and The Guardian.
-It was also shortlisted for the Golden Beer Wainwright Prize and The Saltire Society Prize.
+In 2016, she published Love Of Country: A Hebridean Journey, concerning the relationship between England and Scotland through the prism of a series of journeys through the Hebrides.
+It was BBC Radio 4's Book of the Week and was widely praised in reviews, including in The New Statesman, The Scotsman and The Guardian.
+Love Of Country was also shortlisted for the Golden Beer Wainwright Prize and The Saltire Society Prize.

-In April 2019 she published her first novel, Island Song, which won the Waverton Good Read Award for a debut novel.
-In October 2020 she published Labours of Love, The Crisis of Care.
+In April 2019, Bunting published her first novel, Island Song, which won the Waverton Good Read Award for a debut novel.

+In October 2020, she published Labours of Love, The Crisis of Care, followed by Ceremony of Innocence (2022) and The Seaside: England's Love Affair (2023).